Table of Contents

-Common medicines used to treat tuberculosis include the following:
+Common medicines used to treat tuberculosis include:

 Depending on your doctor’s recommendations, you may take 1 or more of these medicines.
 These medicines do not usually cause side effects.
 However, TB drugs can damage your liver.
-See the box below for a list of serious side effects.

 While taking these medicines, your doctor may want to monitor you every month.
 For example, you may need to visit your doctor for tests, to get another prescription, and to check for any side effects or problems.

 Although side effects from tuberculosis medicine are not common, they can be serious.
 Call your doctor immediately if you have any of these symptoms: